neo4j-contrib/neo4j-faker/README.md

 The tool is inspired by GraphGen and the faker libraries (java faker), However to make it possible to generate larger datasets the person name generator (firstname, lastname and fullname) is implemented in a different way.

+From neo4j-faker 0.9.1 and higher the Neo4j database version should at least be 4.x and higher.

 ### Note: The Cypher Functions and Data Denerator scripts are meant/build to run in a single thread!!

 ## Getting started